Leader of the Liberal Party of Canada

 Now led by Trudeau’s son, Justin Trudeau (b.
 1971), the modern Liberal Party portrays itself as a party that is fiscally responsible, but socially progressive.
 Liberals are strongly supportive of unrestricted abortion, LGBT rights, and high rates of immigration, but also favour a free market economy that is not subject to overly burdensome regulation.
 The party is not as inclined towards “big government” solutions as it was in the past, but still opposes right-wingers who call for scaling back cherished social programs such as universal health care and old age pensions.
 The need to balance responsible economic development with strategies to combat climate change has steadily risen to become a defining Liberal priority as well.

 The Conservative Party of Canada (CPC) is technically Canada’s newest party, having been founded in 2003 by merging the Progressive Conservative Party with the Canadian Reform Conservative Alliance Party.
-This represented an effort to create a single unified conservative party of the sort that had existed for most of Canadian history, but was briefly divided from the late 1980s to the early 2000s.
+This represented an effort to rebuild a single, unified conservative party of the sort that had existed for most of Canadian history, until its collapse in the 1990s.

-Mulroney’s new flavor of conservatism failed to impress everyone, however.
-In Canada’s western provinces, which tend to be the most conservative and religious parts of the country, there was growing sentiment during the 1980s that Mulroney was a bit of a phony, and was actually continuing the high-spending, high-taxing policies of his Liberal predecessors.
-There was also a growing sense that his government was completely indifferent to the plight of Canadians living outside Ontario and Quebec.
+The PC party had always had its share of critics on the right.
+In Canada’s western provinces, which tend to be the most conservative and religious parts of the country, there was growing sentiment during the 1980s that Prime Minister Mulroney was a phony, and was actually continuing the high-spending, high-taxing policies of his Liberal predecessors.
+Many also felt his government was completely indifferent to the plight of Canadians living outside Ontario and Quebec, particularly those in rural areas.
 1987 thus saw the creation of the Reform Party of Canada (later renamed the Canadian Alliance Party), a new populist right-wing party that ate into much of the old PC base and elected a lot of hardline conservatives to the Canadian Parliament during the 1990s and early 2000s.

 If forced to define themselves, today’s Conservatives would describe their party as one that favours low taxes, smaller, less intrusive government, a strong regime of law-and-order, a strong military and respect for traditional values.
 In 2017, following Stephen Harper’s electoral defeat, the Conservatives elected former speaker of the House of Commons Andrew Scheer (b.
 1979) as their new leader.
 Scheer is considered a fairly orthodox conservative who often names Ronald Reagan (1911-2004) and Margaret Thatcher (1925-2013) as his political heroes.
 A religious man, he is seen as an ally of his party’s social conservative wing — the faction that holds generally traditionalist views on matters involving sex, gender, family, and human life.

-Founded during the midst of the Great Depression (1929-1939), Canada’s New Democratic Party, or NDP, was originally a hardline socialist party dedicated to the democratic overthrow of the capitalist system and the creation of a “planned economy” in its place.
+Founded during the midst of the Great Depression (1929-1939), Canada’s New Democratic Party, or NDP, was originally a hardline socialist party dedicated to the democratic overthrow of the capitalist system and implementation of a government-planned economy in its place.
 In the decades since, the NDP has moved in a more moderate direction, and today champions the goal of a social democratic society with a “mixed economy,” in which the government tightly regulates the economy but doesn’t run it.

 The NDP has been most powerful during periods when seats in the Canadian parliament are quite evenly divided, and even a small number of votes can determine whether a vote passes or fails.
 Important Canadian social programs such as old age pensions and national medicare are usually at least partially credited to NDP deal-making in closely divided parliaments of the past.